betterscientificsoftware/bssw.io/Articles/Blog/2021-07-RateYourProject.md

 ### Continuous improvement

-PSIP is a process of continous improvement: practices needing improvement are identified, a plan is made, and then the plan is executed and the process starts again.
+PSIP is a process of continuous improvement: practices needing improvement are identified, a plan is made, and then the plan is executed and the process starts again.
 The [RateYourProject.org](https://rateyourproject.org) tool allows the current assessment to be saved, then reviewed later in order to check progress or to identify another area that could be improved.
 The site provides a link on the main assessment page that can be used to return to the current assessment.
 This provides a simple and safe mechanism for recording progress towards achieving improvement goals.

 ### Feedback and future work